PetiAPocok/minetest_extended/README.md

   Removed the luacontroller, microcontroller, blinkyplant and the powerplant
 - Beds: the simple bed has been removed
 - Added Crafting Guide to add, well, crafting guide ([Github](https://github.com/minetest-mods/craftguide))
-  Added support for the "packer".
-  Added support for the "alchemy".
 - Added Mobs Redo (modified) ([NotABug](https://notabug.org/tenplus1/mobs_redo))
 - Added Mobs Animal (modified) ([NotABug](https://notabug.org/tenplus1/mobs_animal))
   Made the honey block a liquid with high viscosity.